ayacoo/news-tldr/README.md

 ## 2 Hints

-- The extension is only a proof of concept and was tested in the environment of TYPO3 version 12 and PHP 8.1.
-- This code is experimental
 - The code can be used and further developed as desired, e.g. for a backport to version 11
 - Only the field bodytext is read.
 Other linked content elements must be read and